Teetlez/teetlez.github.io/content/projects/rust-pathtracer.md

 [extra]
 author = "Timothy Clocksin"
 [taxonomies]
-tags = ["Path-Tracing", "Rust", "Rendering", "Monte Carlo", "Graphics"]
+tags = ["Light Transport", "Rust", "3D Rendering", "Monte Carlo", "Ray-casting", "Graphics"]
 +++

 This project is a **Monte Carlo path-tracer** implemented in **Rust**, inspired by the book _Raytracing in One Weekend_.
 The primary goal was to enhance my understanding of both **rendering techniques** and **Rust programming**.